ifraud/ifraud.github.io/_posts/2016-08-11-calculus-basics.md

 <div id ="myAnimation3"></div>
 </div>

 Ofcourse, the first apple follows the laws of nature.
 But what is happening to the second and third apple?
-If you observe closely, the second apple travels at a constant speed for the whole duration - kind of like the line in figure 2 and figure 4.
+If we observe this closely, the second apple travels at a constant speed for the whole duration - kind of like the line in figure 2 and figure 4.

 The third apple - it travels with one speed first and then picks up a second speed - kind of like the lines in figure 3 and figure 5.